 Results also show that people who have lung screenings are more likely to stop smoking.
 In response to this study, The Hill Medical Corporation initiated a low-dose CT lung screening program.
-We now have two ACR designated Lung Cancer Screening facilities.
+We now have three ACR designated Lung Cancer Screening facilities.
 Please reference the information below to ensure you are a candidate for this program.

 Benefits of early detection of lung cancer include: